 Notes

-- Marinara Sauce: For the marinara sauce, I tested it with both my own homemade marinara and some Whole30 compliant store-bought sauce from Primal Kitchen.
+- Marinara Sauce: For the marinara sauce, I tested it with both my own homemade marinara sauce and some Whole30 compliant store-bought sauce from Primal Kitchen.

-- Make it spicy: feel free to add in some red pepper flakes if you want more of a spice.
+- Make it spicy: feel free to add in some red pepper flakes, if you want more of a spice.

-- Boneless short ribs: you can use boneless short ribs if you want, but a lot of flavor comes from having the bones being cooked as well.
+- Boneless short ribs: you can use boneless short ribs, if you want, but a lot of flavor comes from having the bones being cooked as well.

 Originally published November 14, 2019.